 If your research confirms that your foundation keyword will work and suggests other keywords, then this is the time to start a spreadsheet to compile a master list.

-Your spreadsheet should include your keywords, their volume, competition, and specialty.
+Your spreadsheet should include your keywords, their volume, quality link profile, competition, and specialty.
 You can also add any notes you might have on them here.

 Step 3: Go Back to Google